If you’re a hotel marketer in 2020, you’ve become pretty familiar with the term ‘crisis management’.

 Emphasise your rigorous COVID safety procedures.
 Make it clear to guests exactly what extra steps you’ve taken to keep them comfortable and healthy.
 A campaign focusing on this will help draw bookings while still differentiating you from house-sharing services (and other, less meticulous hotels).

-At the same time, consider implementing a ‘book direct’ campaign – explain to travellers the benefits they’ll get from booking with you over an OTA, and emphasise that the money spent via direct bookings goes into supporting local businesses and keeping their fellow countrymen employed (versus going into the deep, deep pockets of multinational conglomerates).
+At the same time, consider implementing a ‘book direct’ campaign – explain to travellers the benefits they’ll get from booking with you over an OTA, and emphasise that the money spent via direct bookings goes into supporting local businesses and keeping their fellow countrymen employed (versus going into the deep pockets of multinational conglomerates).